 5. Retention Schedules

-SGUL has legal obligations to retain certain records for a defined period of time; the University may also set the retention period for some records at its own discretion.
+SGUL has a legal obligation to retain certain records for a defined period of time; the University may also set the retention period for some records at its own discretion.

 Retention schedules benefit the University by standardising our approach to retention and disposal and by following the schedules we can all ensure compliance with legislation, regulations, and University best practice.

 Retention schedules apply a set period to retain a record for before it is reviewed for disposal or transfer.
-However this only applies to the controlled record; duplicates made for working purposes should be kept for only as long as required and then destroyed; and duplication should be avoided wherever possible.
+However, this only applies to the controlled record; duplicates made for working purposes should be kept for only as long as required and then destroyed, duplication should be avoided wherever possible with the duplicate never kept for longer than the controlled record.

 Records should never be retained past their retention period “just in case” and few records have a rationale to be retained indefinitely.